German language: Habsburg Empire

 German was the language of commerce and government in the Habsburg Empire, which encompassed a large area of Central and Eastern Europe.
 Until the mid-nineteenth century, it was essentially the language of townspeople throughout most of the Empire.
 Its use indicated that the speaker was a merchant or someone from an urban area, regardless of nationality.

-Prague (Prag) and Budapest (Buda, Ofen), to name two examples, were gradually Germanized in the years after their incorporation into the Habsburg domain.
+Prague (Prag) and Budapest (Buda, Ofen), to name two examples, were gradually Germanised in the years after their incorporation into the Habsburg domain.
 However, Prague had a large German-speaking population since the Middle Ages, as had Pressburg (Pozsony, now Bratislava), which was settled by Germans in the 10th century.
 Significant portions of Bohemia and Moravia, now part of the Czech Republic, had become German-speaking during Ostsiedlung.
 During the Habsburg time, Budapest and cities like Zagreb (Agram) or Ljubljana (Laibach), contained significant German minorities.

 In the eastern provinces of Banat, Bukovina, and Transylvania (Banat, Buchenland, Siebenbürgen), German was the predominant language not only in the larger towns—like Temeschburg (Timișoara), Hermannstadt (Sibiu), and Kronstadt (Brașov)—but also in many smaller localities in the surrounding areas.

-Standardization
+Standardisation

-In 1901, the Second Orthographic Conference ended with a (nearly) complete standardization of the Standard German language in its written form, and the Duden Handbook was declared its standard definition.
-Punctuation and compound spelling (joined or isolated compounds) were not standardized in the process.
+In 1901, the Second Orthographic Conference ended with a (nearly) complete standardisation of the Standard German language in its written form, and the Duden Handbook was declared its standard definition.
+Punctuation and compound spelling (joined or isolated compounds) were not standardised in the process.